sontungexpt/witch/README.md

 🤪 Support for add more theme.

-😆 Witch boasts robust support for loading customized syntax highlighting tailored to specific filetypes, buftypes, events, keymaps
+😆 Witch boasts robust support for loading customized syntax highlighting tailored to specific filetypes, buftypes, events.

-😁 Easy to switch between themes easily with `:Witch <theme_name>` command
+😁 Easy to switch between themes easily with `:Witch <theme_name>` command.

-👀 Try to load highlighting incrementally to hopefully reduce the time it takes to load the neovim
+👀 Try to load highlighting incrementally to hopefully reduce the time it takes to load the neovim.

 ## Preview

-The colors in the preview may appear different from those in your Vim due to potential errors during color conversion
+The colors in the preview may appear different from those in your Vim due to potential errors during color conversion.

 ![witch](./docs/readme/preview1.png)